 More than 600 report titles dealing with consumer and market reports covering U.K., European, U.S. and international consumer markets are added to Mintel Oxygen every year.
 Also includes daily news articles on corporate, product and advertising activity; market share and drivers; forecasts; and leading company information.
 Note: In order to use, you must create an account using your UK email address.

-•State Profiles to monitor monthly employment, business and real estate trends in each of the 50 US states.
+Provides access to over 900 Industry Segments, updated regularly with monthly statistics and indicators as well as quarterly trend updates.
+Also includes State Profiles to monitor monthly employment, business and real estate trends in each of the 50 US states.